okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rate-limits/index.md

 Rate limits differ depending on the level of service you have purchased from Okta.
 See the [pricing page](https://developer.okta.com/pricing/) for more details.

-High capacity rate limits apply to a variety of endpoints across different APIs for customers that purchased this add-on.
-These rate limits can be found [below](#high-capacity-rate-limits).
+DynamicScale rate limits apply to a variety of endpoints across different APIs for customers that purchased this add-on.
+These rate limits can be found [below](#dynamicscale-rate-limits).

 > If you have a One App or Enterprise organization, the admin console will display a banner and you will receive an email notification when your org approaches its rate limit.